TURKEY GRAND TOUR (14 days) – featuring Graham Hancock

 May 22, 2027

-Cappadocia: The Underground City of Kaymakli / Goreme Open-Air Museum / Multimedia Lecture with Graham Hancock
+Cappadocia: The Underground City of Kaymakli / Goreme Open-Air Museum

 Today, we explore the surreal landscape of Cappadocia, a region unlike any other in the world.
 Known for its fairy-tale-like rock formations called fairy chimneys, Cappadocia’s landscape was shaped by volcanic activity and centuries of erosion, creating a magical terrain that feels otherworldly.
 This region is a geological wonder in its own right, forming a "lost world" which we’ll explore during the day.
 Yet, beneath its beauty lies a deeper history—one intertwined with Graham Hancock’s theories on lost civilizations.